SachinCoder1/Learn-blockchain/README.md

     So an ICO is much cheaper then IPO, It requires Less documentations, less time consuming, You don't require third party to maintain your ICO.

+ ## 2. What is Token Trade Time?
+    Token trade time is very important for an ICO because it restrict to trade the token between certian amount of time.
+It means that the invester can not sell their token till the time specified.